 All children in households receiving benefits from Supplemental Nutrition Assistance Program (SNAP), the Food Distribution Program on Indian Reservations, or, in some States, Temporary Assistance for Needy Families (TANF) can get free meals regardless of your income.

 Children can receive free meals if their household’s gross income is within the free limits on the Federal Income Eligibility Guidelines.

 Who can get reduced price meals?

-Your children can get low cost meals if your household income is within the reduced price limits on the Federal Income Eligibility Guidelines.
+Children can receive low cost meals if their household income is within the reduced price limits on the Federal Income Eligibility Guidelines.